fuglaro/filet-lignux/filetlignux/filetwm/README.md

 ## Configuration

 What is a Window Manager without configuration options?
-As minimal as this is, tweaking is essential for everyone to set things up just how they like them.
+As minimal as this project is, tweaking is essential for everyone to set things up just how they like things.

 Customise filetwm by making a '.so' file plugin and installing it to one of filetwm's config locations:
 * User config: `~/.config/filetwmconf.so`